 Cooling an acute muscle injury: can basic scientific theory translate into the clinical setting?

-One article on PainSci cites Bleakley 2012: The Complete Guide to Muscle Strains
+One page on PainSci cites Bleakley 2012: The Complete Guide to Muscle Strains

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.